eskp/dotfiles/README.md

 dotfiles
 ========

-A collection of configuration files for various programs that I use at command line.
+A collection of configuration files for various programs that I use at the command line.

 To install, from `$HOME` run: